 3. Cardiac Nurse Practitioner

 A cardiac nurse practitioner has received specialized training that allows them to work with cardiac care patients.
 With this job description, nurses are required to have the necessary skills that are needed to monitor and care for patients who have had heart attacks or are currently under medical care for heart disease.
-In addition to their nursing degrees and RN classification, a cardiac nurse practitioner must have additional education that encompasses heart care and treatment after a heart attack.
+In addition to their nursing degrees and RN classification, the cardiac nurse practitioners must have additional education that encompasses heart care and treatment after a heart attack.

 Cardiac nurse practitioners can find work in either a cardiac care hospital or within a traditional doctor’s office with a specialization in cardiac care.
 A cardiac nurse practitioner can expect to learn as much as $114,000 per year on average.
 The more experience a cardiac nurse practitioner has prior to being hired will improve their chances to receive higher pay.
 The more experience a nurse has in this field, the more likely they are to receive opportunities for management as they continue with their careers.